nix-rust/nix/README.md

              blocks the inclusion of new code.
 Tests may be run, but failures in tests don't block the inclusion of new code.
   * Tier 3 - Builds for this target are run in CI.
-Failures during the build *do not* block the inclusion of new code.
-Testing may be run, but failures in tests don't block the inclusion of new code.
+Failures during the build *do not* necessarily block the inclusion of new code.
+That is, at our discretion a Tier 3 target may be dropped at any time, if it would otherwise block development.

+Platforms not listed are supported on a best-effort basis, relying on our users to report any problems.

 The following targets are supported by `nix`: